- What is Kanban project management?

 This method keeps track of documents, information about your tasks, and makes them accessible exactly when you need them.

 If you’ve ever worked on a project that involves both strategy and execution, you know that getting started is often the hardest part.
-We spend all this time establishing goals and vision, that when it comes time to execute, we resort to a simple way of thinking: just get it done.
+A lot of time is spent on establishing goals and the vision, but come execution time, the way of thinking reverts to “just get things done”.

 In this guide, you’ll learn more about how Kanban boards work, the pros and cons of this approach, and how to implement it for your business.What's all the buzz with Kanban?
 Learn how to do project management the right way Click To Tweet